 - When boxes are big.
 Large boxes such as gaylord boxes are more valuable than small ones.

-- When boxes are made in the U.S. Foreign boxes, Marty says, often hold less value due to lesser quality.
+- When boxes are made in the U.S. Foreign boxes often hold less value due to lesser quality.

 - When a business generates a high volume of the same size.
-Too much variety, on the other hand, makes it harder it is to implement a box reuse program due to the amount of time, effort, and space required to sort, segregate and store boxes.
+Too much of a variety in size makes it harder it is to implement a box reuse program due to the amount of time, effort, and space required to sort, segregate and store boxes.

 - When located in a metropolitan area.
 Manufacturers located in or near major metropolitan cities are good candidates because the likelihood of finding a buyer in the area is high, resulting in lower repositioning costs.